Los Angeles Apartment Accident Lawyers

 - Landlords are also responsible for providing tenants with a secure and hygienic living space.
 They must accomplish the following before renting out their apartments:

-- Install a functional carbon monoxide and smoke detector
+- Install a functional carbon monoxide and smoke detector.

-- Resolve humidity and mold concerns
+- Resolve humidity and mold concerns.

-- Provide tenants with a lead paint disclosure
+- Provide tenants with a lead paint disclosure.

-- Address pest infestation, especially for buildings founded before 1978
+- Address pest infestation, especially for buildings founded before 1978.

-- Ensure running water in the sink, shower, and toilet
+- Ensure running water in the sink, shower, and toilet.

-- Place garbage bins
+- Place garbage bins.

 - Apartment managers must keep common areas safe for everyone’s use.
 These include courtyards, stairwells, elevators, and pathways.
-They must also ensure secured parking lots for tenants who own vehicles.
+They must also secure parking lots for tenants who own vehicles.
 If an untoward incident happens on this site due to the landlord’s inadequate maintenance, parking lot accident lawyers can help victims pursue a claim for compensation.

 Common Types Of Apartment Accidents In Los Angeles